-Short term diets ignore the fat thermostat and trigger processes to restore body fat the moment that more calories become available.
-Their metabolisms had slowed dramatically, requiring fewer calories to function, and the desire to eat accelerates.
+Short-term diets ignore the fat thermostat and trigger processes to restore body fat the moment that more calories become available.
+The dieter’s metabolisms had slowed dramatically, requiring fewer calories to function, and so the desire to eat accelerates.
 Extra calories soon restore fat to and often beyond previous levels.
-So, the outcome of unwise short term dieting is yo-yo dieting, rising cycles of inevitable weight gain after weight loss.
+So, the outcome of unwise short-term dieting is yo-yo dieting, rising cycles of inevitable weight gain after weight loss.

 Unwise short-term dieting convinces the body that a famine is happening.
 Metabolism is reduced to cope with fewer calories coming in.
 When calories become available, physical cravings of hunger are stimulated while metabolism remains low, resulting in rapid weight regain.
 The body is preparing for survival through the next faymine of calorie restriction when there is less food on hand.

 However, once it falls below the body set weight, the body activates mechanisms to regain that weight—and that’s the long-term problem.